tecnico-sec/Java-Crypto-Details/README.md

 $ export CLASSPATH="/tmp/JavaCrypto/src"
 ```

-Please notice that all steps that follow expect that this was done, so you must change commands to an alternative location if used.
+Please notice that all steps that follow expect that this was done, so you must change commands to an alternative path, if necessary.

 **Note** : For every java command, please write the full package names and file paths.
 They are ommitted for brevity in this guide.